chricro/notes/ai/llm/index.md

 - [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf) from Bahdanau et al. (2016).
 Improvement on RNN architecture to translate longer sequences (context parameter)

-Since the official release of GPT-3.5, OpenAI's model has been far beyond both OSS and proprietary models.
-It is largely assumed that they are using a Mixture of Experts architecture.
-Mistral gained a significant attention in December 2023 by releasing Mixtral-8x7B which became the most efficient OSS model at that time, using a MoE architecture.
-MoE is not new in the research domain, here is a list of key papers on this subject:
+Since the official launch of GPT-3.5 in March 2022, OpenAI's model has surpassed both open-source and proprietary models.
+It is widely believed that a Mixture of Experts (MoE) architecture is utilized.
+Mistral captured significant attention in December 2023 by releasing Mixtral-8x7B, which was the most efficient open-source model at that time, employing an MoE architecture.
+MoE is not a new concept in research; here is a list of important papers on this topic:

 - [Outrageously large neural networks: the sparsely-gated mixture-of-experts layer](https://arxiv.org/pdf/1701.06538.pdf) from Google (01-2017)
 - [A review of sparse expert models in deep learning](https://arxiv.org/pdf/2209.01667.pdf) from Google (09-2022)